You may be unsure if strength training is the right type of workout for you and your fitness goals.

 How Much Strength Training Should I Do Every Week?

-To build muscle, it’s recommended to aim for at least 2 days of strength training per week to target all major muscle groups and stimulate muscle protein synthesis.
-Give your muscles a day of rest in between sessions for recovery and adaptation.
-Factors like your fitness level, schedule, and goals may also play a role in determining your ideal workout frequency.
+To build muscle, do strength training at least twice a week, targeting all major muscle groups.
+Give your muscles a day of rest between sessions.
+Factors like your fitness level, schedule, and goals may also influence your workout frequency.

 How Do I Do Strength Training At Home?